 Because the eye is a closed structure, if the drainage area for the aqueous humor is blocked, the excess fluid cannot flow out of the eye.
 Fluid pressure within the eye increases, pushing against the optic nerve and causing damage.
 Our Orange County glaucoma specialists can detect damage by observing progressive changes in the optic nerve over time.

 Diagnosing glaucoma is like putting a puzzle together.
-It takes a combination of pieces, in this case, different findings on exam to put the puzzle together.
+It takes a combination of pieces, in this case, different findings on the exam to put the puzzle together.
 The difficulty is that all patients, like puzzles, are different and require unique attention and evaluation.

 At Harvard Eye Associates, we provide all the necessary exams to solve these puzzles.
 This includes the most up-to-date advances in technology to evaluate the optic nerve.